Master Subscription App Growth in 2026 & Beyond

 However, a significant development occurred in May 2025: a U.S. federal judge ruled that Apple must allow developers to direct users to external payment options without imposing its customary commissions.
 This decision emerged from the ongoing legal battle between Apple and Epic Games, where the court found Apple in violation of a previous injunction by maintaining restrictive practices and imposing a 27% fee on external transactions.

-Apple has since appealed the ruling, but the implications for subscription app developers are profound.
-Fret not, we will cover what this means for your growth strategy in the action plan below.
+The appeals court has since allowed Apple to charge fees on external payments, though the exact terms are still being determined.
+We’ll cover what this uncertainty means for your growth strategy in the action plan below.

 Subscription App Competition is Fierce